MalekMansour/MalekMansour/README.md

 # 👋 Malek Mansour

 **`Software Developer / Mobile Application Developer / AI Developer / Web Developer / Video Game Developer`**

-Hello, I'm Malek Mansour, a dedicated Software Developer currently enrolled in the Software Development program at the Southern Alberta Institute of Technology (SAIT) in Calgary, AB, Canada.
+Hello, I'm Malek Mansour, a passionate and versatile Software Developer who recently graduated from the Software Development program at the Southern Alberta Institute of Technology (SAIT) in Calgary, AB, Canada.
+I’m currently continuing my studies in Big Data Development at Collège de Bois-de-Boulogne in Québec.

-I possess a versatile technical skill set, including proficiency in React Native, JavaScript, HTML, CSS, Python, C#, Java, and more.
-My professional journey is highlighted by winning first place at prestigious hackathons such as YYC HACKS and SAIT HACK, where I helped with the development of groundbreaking applications like YYC Scan and TEDI.
+I possess a strong technical skill set and multilingual communication abilities (English, French, Arabic), with a proven track record in real-world projects and award-winning hackathons.
+My journey includes first place victories at YYC Hacks and SAIT Hack, where I played a key role in building innovative applications like YYC Scan and TEDI.

-YYC Scan is an innovative application designed to enhance user engagement by gamifying the exploration of Calgary, while TEDI is a community app for SAIT students, facilitating connections and providing valuable information through features like chat, discussion boards, and an OpenAI-powered chatbot.
-These projects utilized cutting-edge technologies such as Flutter, Dart, Firebase, Azure, Python, and various web development tools, demonstrating my ability to integrate complex systems and deliver user-centric solutions.
+YYC Scan is a gamified app designed to make discovering Calgary fun and rewarding by allowing users to earn points and level up as they visit local spots.
+TEDI is a SAIT student community app that provides essential tools like chat, discussion boards, and an OpenAI-powered chatbot to help students stay informed and connected.
+Both projects utilized technologies like Flutter, Dart, Firebase, Azure, Python, OpenAI API, and more—demonstrating my ability to blend frontend design with powerful backend logic and cloud services.

 ### Skills
 React Native, Javascript, Typescript, HTML, CSS, Python, C#, Unity, MySQL, Oracle SQL, MongoDB, PostgreSQL, Java, Eclipse, Android Studio, Flutter, Dart, Firebase, Git Bash, Shell, OpenAI, Figma, Google Cloud, Dockers, Postman